Showing 1–21 of 87 results

 Fortunately, there aren’t many downsides to terracotta tile.
 One disadvantage of terracotta tile is its level of porosity.
 Unsealed terracotta tile won't last as long as sealed tiles, so if you like the look of the unsealed tile it may be best to avoid installing them in heavy moisture areas, like showers.
 Overall, terracotta tiles are beautiful, hardwearing, and unique and with proper care last for years on end.

+If you’re searching for “terracotta tile near me,” look no further than Country Floors.
+Our extensive collection includes everything from classic natural terracotta tiles to vibrant Mexican terracotta tiles and sleek glazed terracotta tiles.
 For more terracotta design tips, read our blog post: Modern Terracotta Tile Suggestions to Transform Your Living Room.